joftius/habits/README.md

 ## Habit tracking based on goals and values

 This is a quickstart guide to a practical way of trying to live better.
-It’s based on things I’ve learned from various sources[^1] and personal experiences[^2].
+It’s based on things I’ve learned from various sources and personal experiences.

 ###  Backstory